flavien-hugs/mountain-pics/README.md

 ## Fire up Docker:
 > Note: You will need to make sure Docker is running on your machine!

-Use the following command to build the docker images:
+Use the following command to use application:
 ```
-make build
+make start
 ```

 ### Finished